-Crowdsourced testing is an emerging trend in software testing which exploits the benefits, effectiveness, and efficiency of crowdsourcing and the cloud platform.
-It differs from traditional testing methods in that the testing is carried out by a number of different testers from different places, and not by hired consultants and professionals.
-The software is put to test under diverse realistic platforms which make it more reliable, cost-effective, fast, and bug-free.
+Crowdsourced testing is an emerging trend in software testing that exploits the benefits, effectiveness, and efficiency of crowdsourcing and the cloud platform.
+It differs from traditional testing methods in that the testing is carried out by a number of different testers from different places and not by hired consultants and professionals.
+The software is tested under diverse, realistic platforms, making it more reliable, cost-effective, fast, and bug-free.

 What is Crowdsourced Testing?

-Software Testing in later years has emerged as one essential element in the software development life cycle.
-Customers are allocating a percentage of software development finance for testing because it will increase brand value and at any cost, no customer wants brand value should be compromised because of some software bug.
+In later years, software testing has emerged as an essential element in the software development life cycle.
+Customers are allocating a percentage of software development finance for testing because it will increase brand value, and at any cost, no customer wants brand value to be compromised because of some software bug.

-When the word testing comes to our mind we think about test cases, test plans, test reports, and other software test life cycle processes, which we normally call functional testing.
-Now word Crowdsourced Testing or generally call Crowdsourced Testing is done before the release of software i.e. software is ready for going into production.
-As the term crowd i.e group of testers, users do exploratory testing of an application.
-Normally companies perform two types of Crowdsourced Testing.
+When the word testing comes to our mind, we think about test cases, test plans, test reports, and other software test life cycle processes, which we normally call functional testing.
+Nowadays, Crowdsourced Testing, generally called Crowdsourced Testing, is done before the release of the software, i.e., the software is ready for going into production.
+As the term crowd, i.e., group of testers, users do exploratory testing of an application.
+Normally, companies perform two types of Crowdsourced Testing.

 Who’s involved in crowdtesting?

 Crowd testers are not a replacement for in-house QA teams.
-However, they can be a valuable asset when it comes to enhancing existing capabilities and meeting swings in demand.
+However, they can be a valuable asset in enhancing existing capabilities and meeting swings in demand.
 In-house QA teams have invaluable product knowledge and alignment with company values and goals, which makes them an essential part of any company.

 Best Crowd Testing Companies

-When choosing a crowdsourced testing company for your app, you should consider the following questions.
+Consider the following questions when choosing a crowdsourced testing company for your app.

-- Did the company have tested your niche application before?
+2. Has the company tested your niche application before?

-- Know what types of devices are used by the crowd testers – simulators or real devices?
+4. Know what types of devices the crowd testers use – simulators or real devices?

 In this guide, I’ll show you some websites where you can find freelance work testing web and mobile applications.
 This is a great way to earn money while doing something you’re already good at – testing apps!